TeamREPENTOGON/REPENTOGON/documentation/docs/Console.md

 ___
 ### Pop·History () {: aria-label='Functions' }
-#### void PopHistory ( ) {: .copyable aria-label='Functions' }
+#### void PopHistory ( int amount = 1) {: .copyable aria-label='Functions' }
 Removes previous lines from history.
+Optionally, use amount to define how many entries should be removed.
 The line currently awaiting user input in the console counts as a part of the history, but this is already accounted for on the C++ side.

 ___
 ### Print·Error () {: aria-label='Functions' }